tfoxy/bs-injular/README.md

   directives: '**/app/**/*.directive.js',
   angularFile: '/bower_components/angular/angular.js',
   moduleFile: '**/app/index.module.js',
-  moduleName: 'fooApp'
+  ngApp: 'fooApp'
 }
 ```

-The module file and module name are necessary in order to get the `$compileProvider`
+The module file and module name (ngApp value) are necessary to get the `$compileProvider`
 in the config phase so that the directives can be injected later.
 The angular file is necessary to keep track of the directives present in a file.